-- Organizations and schools that received Arts Commission funding in Fiscal Year 2017, but failed to file a final report by Monday, September 11, 2017.
+-Organizations and schools that received Arts Commission funding in Fiscal Year 2018, but failed to file a final report by Monday, September 10, 2018.

-- Applications submitted for both a Festival Grant and an Arts Learning Collaboration Grant which seek funding for the same project or activities.
+-Applications submitted for both a Festival and an Arts Learning Collaboration Grant which seek funding for the same project or activities.

 Additionally, according to the Arts Commission’s enabling statutes, “Notwithstanding any other law, no monies from the Arizona Commission on the Arts may be spent for payment to any person or entity for use in desecrating, casting contempt on, mutilating, defacing, defiling, burning, trampling or otherwise dishonoring or causing to bring dishonor on religious objects, the flag of the United States or the flag of this state.”
 Recipients of Arts Commission support are further instructed to “take into consideration general standards of decency and respect for the diverse beliefs and values of the American public” within funded programs.

-A 1:1 match is required.
+Arts Learning Collaboration Grants require a 1:1 match.
 A combination of cash and in-kind contributions may be used to match the grant.
 In-kind contributions may comprise no more than 50% of the match.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 For questions regarding the Submittable online submission platform, contact Submittable Technical Support: